Can You Sue Uber Or Lyft If Your Driver Crashes?

 • Sovereign immunity protections that can limit damages.

 For example, if your Lyft driver crashed because a traffic light malfunctioned, you must file a claim with the responsible municipal department, typically within 6 months, before pursuing a lawsuit.
 These claims require prompt investigation and documentation of the dangerous condition, making early legal consultation crucial.
+Consulting a car accident claims lawyer can help you take the proper steps to protect your right to compensation, taking into account any deadlines that might apply.

 Common Challenges In Suing Uber Or Lyft